StefanSchroeder/Gocal/README.md

 	gocalendar 5 7 2026 # Create a sequence from BEGIN to END in YEAR

-There is also a year mode, that shows the entire year on one page.
+There is also a year mode that shows the entire year on one page.
 Have a look at the examples below to get an idea of gocal's capabilities.

 Gocal was built because of pcal's lack of support for UTF-8 and because I feel